Five Situations in Which Legal Custody can be Changed

 For example, there are some instances in which a parent on active military duty may not have the most reliable or regular contact with the other parent.
 The better part of wisdom may be to alter the legal custody arrangement during the time period of a post to ensure the ability for timely decision making to occur on behalf of a minor child.Parent has Failed to Maintain Regular Contact with Child

 Another situation in which legal custody may be altered is when a parent who does not have physical custody of a child fails to maintain regular contact with that minor.
 A reality is that a largely absent parent may seem to appear out of nowhere and demand to participate in decision making for a child.
 The theory is that if a parent is not maintaining regular contact with his or her child, that parent should forfeit his or her ability to participate in making major life decisions for that minor.Parent Suffers from a Debilitating Health Condition

 Finally, there can be circumstances in which a parent is afflicted with a debilitating health condition that warrants an alteration in legal custody.
 Health conditions exist that render a parent generally unable to make or participate in making decisions on behalf of a child.
 These include both physical and mental health conditions or issues.

 Issues surrounding both physical (or residential) custody and legal custody can prove to be legally complicated and emotionally intense.
 Consequently, when an issue involving child custody arises, a parent is wise to be as proactive as possible in seeking suitable legal representation.
-In most instances, a child custody lawyer charges no fee for an initial consultation and case evaluation with a prospective client.
 If you have any questions concerning changing legal custody, call the Law Offices of Peter Van Aulen at 201-845-7400.